 Time: 6-7 hours (Finse – Jøkulhytta – Finse)

 Length: 25 km in total

 Follow the signs to Jøkulhytta.
-Upon arriving at the Appelsinhytta lodge, located 2/5 of the stretch, many stops for snacks before the steep climb starts.
-The last ground against Jøkulhytta is both long and steep, so it pays to have good skis.
-The walk to the glacier should be conducted on a fair day, so show pay attention to weather and road conditions.
-Do not move on to the glacier if there are strong winds and / or bad weather.
+Upon arriving at the Appelsinhytta lodge, located roughly 2/5 along the stretch of the trip, many stop for snacks before the steep climb starts.
+The last distance towards Jøkulhytta is both long and steep, so we recommend having good skis.
+The walk to the glacier should be conducted on a fair day, so pay attention to weather and conditions before setting out.
+Do not move onto the glacier if there are strong winds and / or bad weather.
 Do not cross over the glacier if it is not ready yet.
-Always follow the made path over the glacier.
-Snow bridges and open cracks may otherwise be difficult to see, therefore, be close to the route marked with poles.
-Beware of the fact that wind is stronger at the top of the glacier than lower down the mountain.
+Always follow the path laid out across the glacier.
+Snow bridges and open cracks may otherwise be difficult to see, so stay close to the route marked with poles.
+Beware of the fact that wind is often stronger at the top of the glacier than lower down the mountain.

-Read more about the actual trip: Jøkulrunden and precautions for the trip can be found here.
+Read more about the trip: Jøkulrunden and precautions for the trip can be found here.